SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Print/README.md

 #Print Sample

-This sample demonstrate how to print the region occupied by the diagram elements.
+This sample demonstrates how to print the region occupied by the diagram elements.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/print?theme=fluent